geriatricsresearch/rp3-aim3-medication-attitudes/README.md

 The `3a-mice.do` STATA file specifies the imputation of missing data using chained equations.
 Output data (MICE marginal probabilities of outcomes) are Excel files which are cleaned up by `3b-table-two.R` into our formal Table 2.
 For references, the corresponding odds ratios are estimated in `3c-odds-ratios.R`.

 # Step 4.
 Visualization.
 We create the following figure based on the probabilities generated in the previous step using `4a-outcome-plot.R`.
+The background highlights were added using other graphical software.

 ![attitude-agreements 002](https://user-images.githubusercontent.com/20163246/133846039-9f9444b2-e6d8-48fe-a148-206ed2adb3ed.jpeg)